-Alaska, Arizona, California, New York, Mexico, Costa Rica, Colombia, Venezuela, Brazil (two trips to Para and Toncantins and then to Rhondonia and Acre), Peru (x2), Bolivia, Chile, Tierra del Fuego.
+Alaska, Arizona, California, New York, Mexico, Costa Rica, Colombia, Venezuela, Brazil (two trips to Para and Toncantins and then to Rhondonia and Acre), Peru (x2), Bolivia, Chile, Tierra del Fuego and Ecuador.

 Cuba and Jamaica.

 Europe and The Middle East

-Iceland, Finland, France, Portugal, Cyprus, Crete, Spain, Israel, Yemen and Socotra, Italy, Norway and Canary Islands (Tenerife, Gran Canaria, Fueteventura, Lanzarote and La Gomera).
+United Kingdom, Iceland, Finland, France, Portugal, Cyprus, Crete, Spain, Israel, Yemen and Socotra, Italy, Norway and Canary Islands (Tenerife, Gran Canaria, Fueteventura, Lanzarote and La Gomera).

 Africa and Indian Ocean

 Morocco, Gambia, Ethiopia, Gabon, Principe, Sao Tome, Cameroon, Tanzania, Zanzibar, Kenya, South Africa, Madagascar, Mauritius, Reunion and Seychelles.

 Asia and Indonesia

-Mongolia, China (south-east), Mongolia, Tibet, Malaysia, Thailand, Borneo, Sulawesi, India, Kashmir, Halmahera, Flores, Sumba, Sumbawa, Ambon and Tanimbar.
+Mongolia, China (south-east), Tibet, Malaysia, Thailand, Borneo, Sulawesi, India, Kashmir, Halmahera, Bali, Flores, Sumba, Sumbawa, Ambon and Tanimbar.

 Papua New Guinea, Antarctica, Australia, Fiji and New Caledonia.